Venus Life Finder: Mission profile

-Venus Life Finder was originally planned to launch in January 2025 by an Electron launch vehicle from Rocket Lab's Launch Complex 1 on the Māhia Peninsula in New Zealand.
+Venus Life Finder was originally planned to launch in January 2025, now planned for the early summer of 2026, by an Electron launch vehicle from Rocket Lab's Launch Complex 1 on the Māhia Peninsula in New Zealand.
 After being delivered to low Earth orbit, the Explorer cruise stage will perform a series of burns culminating in a lunar gravity assist which will send the spacecraft to Venus.
 During the 128 day interplanetary cruise, the spacecraft will make occasional mid-course corrections in preparation for arrival at Venus.

 The probe will separate from the Explorer cruise stage 30 minutes before Venus atmospheric entry, originally planned to occur on 13 May 2025.
 Entering on the night-side to minimize background light for the autofluorescence nephelometer instrument, the probe will experience a peak g-force of 60 Gs and will descend through the atmosphere without a parachute.
 The probe will have just five minutes in the cloud layer, between 65 km to 45 km in altitude, to perform its measurements.
 The probe will directly transmit its data to Earth by S-band until expected loss of signal thirty minutes after atmospheric entry, after which it will impact the Venusian surface.
 Due to constraints on the power of the transmitter and limited transmission time, the data collected will be sent through the channel of 125 bytes/second bandwidth.
 To optimize transmission, a neural network will be trained on laboratory measurements and theoretical calculations to integrate detector data and extract the most critical information.
 The network's outputs, together with the most important raw data, will be transmitted to Earth.